 Deemed Measure Cost

-Time of Sale: The incremental cost for this measure is assumed to be $40 for a CEE TIER 1 unit and $100 for a CEE Tier 2 unit.
+Time of Sale: The incremental cost for this measure is assumed to be $40 for a ENERGY STAR unit.

 Early Replacement: The measure cost is the full cost of removing the existing unit and installing a new one.
 The actual program cost should be used.
-If unavailable assume $448 for CEE Tier 1 unit and $548 for CEE Tier 2 unit.
+If unavailable assume $448 for ENERGY STAR unit.

-The avoided replacement cost (after 4 years) of a baseline replacement refrigerator is $376.
+The avoided replacement cost (after 4 years) of a baseline replacement unit is $432.

 Loadshape